shanumas/know/README.md

     Python and Streamlit are used for speed and simplicity.

-    Start with an in-memory vector store for fast local debugging.
+    Start with an in-memory vector store for fast local debugging (cost-effective, easy to debug ETL pipeline locally before to remote vector database - weaviate in this case).

-    Final step: move to Weaviate (cost-effective, easy to debug ETL pipeline remotely).
+    Final step: move to Weaviate

     Embedding model: all-MiniLM-L6-v2 for fast and semantically rich embeddings.